 Click the button to learn more about our crypto software development services

 By Michal Rozanski, CEO at Empirica.

-If fintech relies on software, and there is so much money flowing into fintech projects, what should be looked for when making a fintech software project?
-Our outsourcing software projects for the fintech industry as well as building our own algorithmic trading platform has taught us a lot.
+If crypto relies on software, and there is so much money flowing into crypto projects, what should be looked for when making a crypto software project?
+Our software projects for the financial industry as well as building our own algorithmic trading platform has taught us a lot.
 Now we want to share our lessons learned from these projects.

 Agile methodology is the essence of how software projects should be made.
 Short iterations.
 Frequent deliveries.
 Fast and constant feedback from users.
 Having a working product from early iterations, gives you the best understanding of where you are now, and where you should go.

 It doesn’t matter if you outsource the team or build everything in-house; if your team is local or remote.
 Agile methodologies like Scrum or Kanban will help you build better software, lower the overall risk of the project and will help you show the business value sooner.

 - The team – hire the best.